OfficeDev/office-js-docs-pr.pt-br/docs/includes/file-get-started-excel-angular.md

 ## <a name="generate-a-new-angular-app"></a>Gerar um novo aplicativo do Angular

-Use a CLI do Angular para gerar seu aplicativo do Angular.
-No terminal, execute o seguinte comando:
+Use a CLI do Angular para gerar o seu aplicativo Angular.
+Do terminal, execute o seguinte comando:

 ```bash
 ng new my-addin
 ```

-## <a name="generate-the-manifest-file"></a>Gerar o arquivo de manifesto.
+## <a name="generate-the-manifest-file"></a>Gerar o arquivo de manifesto

 Um arquivo de manifesto do suplemento define seus recursos e configurações.